 Family Relationship Advice Line

-The Family Relationship Advice Line is a national telephone service offering:
+The Family Relationship Advice Line is a national telephone service that can provide:

-- information about services to help maintain healthy relationships
+- information and services to help maintain healthy relationships

-- guidance on developing workable parenting arrangements after family separation
+- guidance on developing workable parenting arrangements after separation

 - information about the family law system

 - referral to other services to help with family relationship and separation issues

 The Family Mental Health Support Services (FMHSS) provide early intervention support to children and young people who show signs of, or are at risk of developing mental illness.